codeswa/Pharma-Buddy_Business-process-and-data-modelling/README.md

-# Pharma-Buddy_Business-process-and-data-modelling
+# Pharma-Buddy_Business-process-and-data-modeling
-Business process and data modelling project
+Business process and data modeling project

+Tools used for modeling: Lucidchart, MySQL Workbench